Budgeting

 8. Investing in Technology & Innovation

 Staying ahead in business means finding the right tools and tech to simplify operations, cut down on costs, and keep you competitive.
-Here’s what to think about when it comes to technology and innovation:
+Look, margins are tight and good people are hard to find.
+The shops that are killing it right now?
+They’re using tech to handle the boring admin stuff so their crews can focus on actually getting work done and making money.

 • Are there tools or software that could improve your fleet operations?